Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/01-molecules/00-cards/event-card.md

 ---
-title: Article Card
+title: Event Card
 ---

-Everything you'd expect from an article card.
+Everything you'd expect from an event card.